 The Time to Call a Hattiesburg Truck Accident Lawyer Is Now

 The statute of limitations for taking legal action after a truck accident under Mississippi Code Ann. § 15-1-49 is three years.
-Consider hiring a law firm early in the game, so they will have more time to build your case—and to meet important deadlines.
+Consider hiring a law firm early in the game, so they have more time to build your case and meet important deadlines.

-You have nothing to lose by calling our firm today.
-We will review your case for free, and if you hire us, we will charge you no attorney’s fees unless and until we win you a settlement or judgment.
+You have nothing to lose by calling or emailing Morris Bart, LTD today.
+Our truck accident lawyers in Hattiesburg will review your case for free.
+If you hire us, we will handle your case on a contingency basis.
+That means we do not charge you for our legal services unless and until we win you a settlement or judgment.

 to find a Morris Bart office near you.